npms-io/queries/README.md

 - `size`: The total number of results to return, defaults to `10`.
 - `analyzerWeight`: How much should we weight the analyzer's `score.final` by? defaults to `2.2`.
 - `scoreWeight`: How much should we weight the search `_score`? defaults to `1.5`.
-- `boostExact`: How much should the score of exact matches be boosted? defaults to `100000`.
 - `minScore`: defaults to `4.5`.

 _the above default values were based on trial and error examining the